 Based on the findings noted above, genes seem to play a much smaller role in female hair loss compared to men.
-However, it is likely that a combination of both factors can lead to undesired degrees of shedding and baldness
+However, a combination of both factors can likely lead to undesired degrees of shedding and baldness.

 How Does Stress Cause Hair Loss

 Stress is often attributed as a possible cause of hair loss.
 But is this relationship simply a myth and something that people simply imagine?
 Is there any validity to the relationship between stress and hair loss?